JuriKiin/Houdini/README.md

 ## Overview

 The Houdini Printer App is an Android application designed to manage and interact with various printer models.
-It supports multiple connection types, including Bluetooth and USB, and provides functionalities such as printing text, feeding paper, cutting paper, and printing images.
+It supports multiple connection types, including Bluetooth and USB, and provides functionality such as printing text, feeding paper, cutting paper, and printing images.

 ## Features